-The low average scores for participating LAC countries on the PISA test do not fully drive home how badly the region lags some of its economic competitors.
-Box 1 gives examples of questions that 15 year old students scoring at Level 2 or below cannot answer correctly.
-While less than 10% of students in Shanghai, Singapore and Korea scored below level 2 in mathematics on PISA, 74% of students in Peru and Colombia did (Figure 1.7).
-And at the top of the distribution, while 55% of Shanghai's students scored in the two highest performance bands in math (levels 5 and 6) along with 40% of students in Singapore and 31% in Korea, less than 1% of students in Mexico, Costa Rica, Brazil, Colombia and Peru did.
-Only in Chile (1.6% of students) and Uruguay (1.4%) did the share exceed 1% (Figure 1.8).
+The low average scores for participating LAC countries on the PISA test do not fully drive home how badly the region lags behind some of its economic competitors.
+Box 1.1 gives examples of questions that 15-year-old students scoring at level 2 or below cannot answer correctly.
+While less than 10 percent of students in Shanghai, China: Singapore; and the Republic of Korea scored below level 2 in mathematics on PISA, 74 percent of students in Peru and Colombia did.
+And at the top of the distribution, while 55 percent of Shanghai's students scored in the two highest performance bands in math (levels 5 and 6), along with 40 percent of students in Singapore and 31 percent in Korea, less than 1 percent of students in Mexico, Costa Rica, Brazil, Colombia, and Peru did.
+Only in Chile (1.6 percent of students) and Uruguay (1.4 percent) did the share exceed 1 percent (table 1.2).

-Hanushek and Woessman's research analyzed the contributions of both ends of the performance spectrum to labor productivity and economic growth.
-They concluded that achieving "learning for all" -- ensuring that the broad base of the population has a core set of basic literacy and numeracy skills -- is fundamental for the diffusion of knowledge and innovation which sustains economic growth.
-But they also found that having a critical mass of students at the top of the distribution seems to exert separate, important effects on economic growth (Hanushek and Woessman, 2007).
+Hanushek and Woessmann's research analyzes the contributions of both ends of the performance spectrum to labor productivity and economic growth.
+They conclude that achieving "learning for all"-ensuring that the broad base of the population has a core set of basic literacy and numeracy skills-is fundamental for the diffusion of knowledge and innovation that sustains economic growth.
+But they also find that having a critical mass of students at the top of the distribution seems to exert separate important effects on economic growth (Hanushek and Woessmann 2007).